 - Developing a procedure to deal effectively with racist incidents.

 - Bishops, as part of their ongoing training, to participate in ‘reverse mentoring’ with a member of UKME/GMH clergy/lay person from a different diocese who already serves as a mentor.

 - UKME priest to participate in Bishop’s Staff Meeting for a minimum of six months.

-- Diocesan website demonstrating commitment to racial justice and inclusion.
+- Establish Racial Justice section on Diocesan website demonstrating commitment to racial justice and inclusion.

 - RJITG as a resource providing support and advice to parishes addressing racial justice and inclusion.

-- Increasing UKME/GMH representation on Diocesan Synod and Bishop’s Council.
-Those co-opted in 2021 for a term of three year:
+- Increasing UKME/GMH representation on Diocesan Synod (and Bishop’s Council).
+The following were co-opted as members in 2021 for a term of three years: